adipandas/adipandas.github.io/_posts/2020-03-01-vector-calculus.md

 **Note: Jacobian has the dimensions of $$m \times n$$.**

-A Jacobian is the vertical stack of derivative vectors corresponding to each output element of vector $$\mathbf{y}$$, i.e., row of the matrix.
+A Jacobian is the vertical stack of derivative vectors corresponding to each output element of vector $$\mathbf{y}$$ (i.e., row of the Jacobian matrix).
 This definition makes sense, and we can relate it to the derivative of a scalar-valued function defined above.
 The derivative of a scalar-valued function, $$m=1$$, is a row vector.

 ## Hessian matrix